 Our curriculum has been designed to be skills based, enabling children to develop the skills they need to be effective, enthusiastic learners in the 21st century.
-Our philosophy is simple.
-We know our children.
+Our philosophy is simple: we know our children.
 If we know what interests and enthuses our children, and we know where they are within their learning and what skills they have grasped, then we know what their next steps are.
-Lessons are planned around these next steps, and we differentiate learning to match the needs of the children within our classes.
+Lessons are planned around these next steps, and we differentiate learning to match the needs of the children within our classes; additional support is prioritised in our SEND provision as well as our those who are classified as disadvantaged .

 The curriculum map outlines the knowledge, skills and understanding to be taught.
 It outlines coverage and progression across the school for each subject.
 The Next Steps Assessment grids outline the progression in steps.